 In the M.S./Dietetic Intership you'll complete supervised practice hours within healthcare or community-based settings that qualify you to take the registration exam to become a registered dietitian.
 You may pursue either the thesis or non-thesis option.

-Our Accelerated M.S. enables you to complete both your Bachelor's and Master's degrees in 5 to 6 years of full-time study.
+Double Dawgs enables you to complete both your Bachelor's and Master's degrees in 5 years or less.

 Internships, certificates, certifications, and other special programs are available to pursue as part of your graduate degree.